mbforbes/website-3/posts/writing/travel/2022-seoul.md

 Look, don't touch.
 Photos only.

 It reminds me a bit of a phenomenon I've only seen at such scale as in Korea: shops devoted entirely to taking photos.
-Brick and mortar multi-room picture booths.
+Commercial multi-room picture booths.
 They have stylized rooms, piles of equipment for dressing up, and that's it.
 Some didn't even have humans manning them.
 Just aesthetic disposable shells.

 This connection has bled even further: many of the young Koreans we saw at the historical sights were there for photo shoots, professional photographer and outfit in tow.^[It may be relevant to note that if you show up wearing a hanbok (traditional Korean clothing) you get in for free.
 Though this doesn't pay for the DSLR pro following you around.]